 - You must ensure that all relevant sections of the form are completed. - Answers should be entered in the text boxes provided.
-Additional pages will also be accepted but only where instruction is given. - Please adhere to word and/or character limits where they are specified; applications exceeding word limit guidelines may not be processed further. - Please use a typeface 11 point Arial font.
+Additional pages will also be accepted but only where instruction is given. - Please adhere to word and/or character limits where they are specified; applications exceeding word limit guidelines may not be processed further.
+Sections where character limits have been exceeded will be returned to applicants. - Please use a typeface 11 point Arial font.
 If a typeface used is too small, the application will not be processed. - If abbreviations are used, please ensure these are fully explained to assist the reader.